 How do I add or edit episode playlists?

 The archive is curated manually; there’s no public editing feature like a wiki.
-So, if you have any playlists you’d like to contribute for episodes that aren’t yet listed in the archive, or to make any corrections to existing playlists, contact us.
-If your playlist is incomplete or the air date is uncertain, that’s OK—just give us as much as you can.
+So, if you have any playlists you’d like to contribute for episodes that aren’t yet listed in the archive, or to make any corrections to existing playlists, simply email us.
+If your playlist is incomplete or the air date is uncertain, that’s OK—give us as much as you can.
 We’ll take anything from the MTV U.S. version of 120 Minutes.

 When will my contributions be published?